 Blocking tau, a hallmark of Alzheimer’s disease, may benefit ALS patients.

-The study was supported by the National Institutes of Health, including both the National Institutes of Aging and the Eunice Kennedy Shriver National Institute of Child Health & Human Development.
+The study was supported by the National Institute of Aging and the National Institute of Nursing Research.

 About the Massachusetts General Hospital

 Massachusetts General Hospital, founded in 1811, is the original and largest teaching hospital of Harvard Medical School.
 The Mass General Research Institute conducts the largest hospital-based research program in the nation, with annual research operations of more than $1 billion and comprises more than 9,500 researchers working across more than 30 institutes, centers and departments.
 In August 2020, Mass General was named #6 in the U.S. News & World Report list of "America’s Best Hospitals."

 - Press Release

 - Aug | 20 | 2021

 Irisin is an important mediator of the neuroprotective benefits of exercise in the brain, holding potential for treating Alzheimer’s disease and other neurodegenerative diseases.

 Interleukin-3 may reprogram immune responses in the brain that cause cell death and lead to dementia.

 La terapia génica con "dedos de cinc" puede ayudar a tratar la enfermedad de Alzheimer, según un estudio en animales

 Los investigadores han utilizado una estrategia de ingeniería genética para reducir drásticamente los niveles de tau—una proteína clave que se acumula y se enreda en el cerebro durante el desarrollo de la enfermedad de Alzheimer—en un modelo animal de la enfermedad.